 Hunting weapons in the wardrobe: the silent threat in hobby hunter households

-When the gun cabinet is missing and the law stays silent.
+When the gun safe is missing and the law stays silent.

-In Switzerland, every two weeks a woman is killed by her partner or ex-partner.
+In Switzerland, a woman is killed by her partner or ex-partner every two weeks.

 What almost never appears in these reports: whether the perpetrator was a hobby hunter.
 Whether a hunting weapon stood in the wardrobe.
-Whether the law helped to enable the death.
+Whether the law helped make the death possible.

 No safe, no problem

 Swiss weapons law stipulates that weapons must be stored «carefully».
-However, the law does not as such require a lockable gun cabinet for long guns – nor are any official inspection visits carried out.
-For safe storage, a locked gun cabinet is recommended, official information sheets state.
+However, the law does not in itself require a lockable gun safe for long guns – and no official inspection visits are carried out.
+For safe storage, a locked gun safe is recommended, official information leaflets state.
 A recommendation, not an obligation.
-For the woman who lives with a hobby hunter, the difference is anything but theoretical.
+For the woman who lives with a hobby hunter, that difference is not a theoretical one.

-There is a weapon in one in three households in Switzerland.
-In many cases of domestic violence, the firearm is used by men as a means of intimidation.
+There is a weapon in every third household in Switzerland.
+In many cases of domestic violence, firearms are used by men as a means of intimidation.

-The number of hobby hunters in Switzerland is estimated at around 30,000.
-Anyone who engages in hobby hunting generally owns several weapons: a rifle for cloven-hoofed game, a shotgun for feathered game, and often a pistol as well.
-Conservatively estimated, hobby hunter households alone account for 60,000 to 100,000 hunting weapons stored in Swiss homes – most of them without any mandatory security.
+The number of hobby hunters in Switzerland is estimated at around 30’000.
+Anyone who practises hobby hunting usually owns several weapons: a rifle for cloven-hoofed game, a shotgun for feathered game, often a pistol as well.
+Conservatively calculated, hobby hunter households alone store 60’000 to 100’000 hunting weapons in Swiss homes – most of them without compulsory securing.

-This fundamentally distinguishes the hobby hunter household from a civilian household where a forgotten army weapon lies somewhere in the attic.
-Since 2010, army personnel have been able to voluntarily deposit their service weapon at the arsenal.
+That is what fundamentally distinguishes the hobby hunter household from a civilian household where a forgotten army weapon lies somewhere in the attic.
+Since 2010, members of the army have been able to deposit their service weapon voluntarily at the armoury.
 Across Switzerland, just 789 people make use of this.
 So the army weapon also stays at home – but it lies unused in a case.
 The hobby hunter's hunting rifle is regularly cleaned, loaded and used.

 The mere presence of the weapon in the living space takes over the communication.
 No spoken word is needed.
 The woman knows where the weapon is.
 The man knows that she knows.